neptune-ai/neptune-client-scale/README.md

 You're ready to start using Neptune.

-For more help with setup, see [Get started][scale-docs] in the Neptune documentation.
+For more help with setup, see [Get started][docs] in the Neptune documentation.

 ## Example usage